bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeBracket/Documentation.md

-Properties in this property set are applicable for the bracket type of discrete accessory.
+Properties of bracket used in railway.
+The property set can be used by the predefined type BRACKET of IfcDiscreteAccessory